 Despite living in Changhua City 彰化市 for half a year I never paid much attention to the clothing store across the street from the historic Confucius Temple 彰化孔子廟.
-At that time my Chinese abilities were even more rudimentary than they are now and I did not know very much about what kinds of buildings to watch for while navigating the variegated urban landscapes of Taiwan 台灣.
+At that time my Chinese abilities were rudimentary and I wasn’t really aware of what kinds of buildings to watch for while navigating the variegated urban landscapes of Taiwan 台灣.
 Only after my awakening at Datong Theater 大同戲院 in Taitung City 台東市 did I begin to map out the rise and fall of Taiwanese cinema.
 Since then I have mapped the locations of more than a hundred vintage theaters and documented many of their fates.
 Most end up abandoned or destroyed—but Yíngōng Theater 銀宮戲院 earned a new lease on life after it was purchased by NET, a Taiwanese fashion retailer.

 Not much remains of the original theater apart from the wooden ceiling beams and the facade but it’s better than nothing.
 So many historic theaters in Taiwan are destroyed because their large size and high ceilings make them unsuitable for most other commercial uses.
 Among those that are renovated few look anywhere near as nice as this one.
 Rural theaters are an exception—there are several examples of classic movie houses in small towns or the countryside that have been transformed into tourist attractions—but there aren’t so many of these vintage theaters left in major urban centers.
 On one hand we may lament the disregard for cultural heritage—but on the other there’s an awful lot of old buildings around and they can’t all be saved, can they?